ToofDerling/CbzMage/README.md

 CbzMage is released for Windows, Linux, and macOS (but support for the macOS version will be limited because I don't own a Mac).
 Since the Kdl app only works on PC and Mac the azw conversion is not relevant for Linux users, but the pdf conversion works as advertised.

+Download CbzMage to your hard drive and unpack it anywhere.
+Have a look at options in the two settings files, they are all thoroughly documented there (I hope).
+Open a command shell and run CbzMage right away, or check out some more information:

 ## Azw conversion.

-Download CbzMage to your hard drive and unpack it anywhere.
-Open the settings file in a text editor and **configure AzwDir**.
+Open the azw settings file in a text editor and **configure AzwDir**.
 Please note the comment about [moving the azw directory](https://github.com/ToofDerling/CbzMage/wiki/How-to-move-Kdl-content-folder.) as **running CbzMage for the first time may double the size of your azw directory.**

-You can have a look at the other options in the settings file, they are all thoroughly documented there (I hope).
-Or you can open a command shell and run CbzMage right away:

 **Important:** Close Kdl before running CbzMage.
 Kdl locks some of the azw files when it's running, so there's a high chance that CbzMage will crash because it can't read a locked azw file.